Skip to main content

 • For vulnerability observations, no value is shown.

-3. To view details about a specific observation, select an Associated issue link.
+3. To view observation details for a specific issue, select an Associated issue link.

 This action opens the Issues view.
-To view data that Contrast used to create the issue, select Evidence or Observations.
+To view data that Contrast used to create the issue, select Observations or Evidence.

 4. To view a map of the associated application and its connections in Explorer, select an Application link.